thibs-sigma/CollaborativeBaxter/README.md

 ## Repo for KTH - FACT Project demonstrator of collaborative operations

+The whole demo includes the following task, managed by a gloabl state machine:

 - Pickup object
 - Assembly task
 - Inspection task
+- Moving from one target to another one

 ## Dependencies (to be installed separately, before compiling the project)